standard-fish/creative-racket-2022/README.md

-## Standard Fish Summer Picture Competition 2020
+## Standard Fish Summer Picture Competition 2020 - currently on hold

 Entries need to be created with Racket or Racket language.
 * pictures